VrushankPatel/Maxine/docs/index.md

 <br/><br/>
 <img src="img/anim/maxine-registry.gif" />
 <br/><br/>
-Notice that the service 3 doesn't have maxine-client installed so it is not sending the heartbeat and therefore, it can not be registered in the maxine registry.
+Notice that the service 3 doesn't have maxine-client installed so it is not sending the heartbeat and therefore, it is not being registered in the maxine registry.
+However, that's not the end of it, the explicit custom client can be developed (based on the API Documentation) to communicate with maxine server.

 ## What problems does Maxine solve?